Luggage & Bags: The Foundation of Smart Packing

 Clothing: What to Wear on Safari & in the City

-South Africa spans climates — from the semi-arid bush of Kruger Park to the breezy coastline of Cape Town — so versatility is key.
+South Africa spans climates, from the semi-arid bush of Kruger Park to the breezy coastline of Cape Town, so versatility is key.
+I went in May and the weather was cold in the mornings and evenings and warm during the day.

 Safari Clothing Must-Haves